DKrawczyk/react-task-manager/README.md

                 list-style: none;
             }

-4. To start this project we installed JSON-server.
-Because of this, Task Manager is using local API.
+- To start this project we installed **JSON-serve**r.
+Because of this, Task Manager is using local **API**.

-5. To connect with API we are using FETCH.
+- To connect with **API** we are using **FETCH**.
 It allows us to download, upload, update and delete tasks.
-Most people know it as CRUD.
+Most people know it as **CRUD**.

-6. Our API is in a separate file to make it more readable.
+- Our **API** is in a separate file to make it more readable.

-7. After clicking on the start task, we must wait 1 second.
+- After clicking on the start task, we must wait 1 second.
 To make it more enjoyable I decided to make a simply, but effective loader:

         state: {
             ...